jenkinsci/gitlab-plugin/README.md

 ## Add a note to merge requests
 To add a note to GitLab merge requests after the build completes, select 'Add note with build status on GitLab merge requests' from the optional Post-build actions.
 Optionally, click the 'Advanced' button to customize the content of the note depending on the build result.

-## Parameterized builds
-You can trigger a job manually by clicking 'This build is parameterized' in the job configuration and adding any of the relevant build parameters.
-See the [defined parameters](#defined-parameters) list.
-If you only care about jobs being triggered from GitLab webhooks, this step is unnecessary.

 # Contributing to the Plugin